moveit/moveit.ros.org/documentation/concepts/index.markdown

 #### Planning Scene

 _move_group_ uses the Planning Scene Monitor to maintain a _planning scene_, which is a representation of the world and the current state of the robot.
-The robot state can include any objects carried by the robot which are considered to be rigidly attached to the robot.
+The robot state can include any objects attached to (carried by) the robot which are considered to be rigidly attached to the robot.
 More details on the architecture for maintaining and updating the _planning scene_ are outlined in the Planning Scene section below.

 #### Extensible Capabilities